tari-project/doc-playground/docs/hackathon.md

 And run the wallet via `cargo run --bin tari_dan_wallet_daemon --release -- -b data/w3 --network igor --indexer-url=http://18.217.22.26:12006/json_rpc` directly from the Ootle project.

 ### Setting up and using the Tari CLI

-The `tari cli` tool, located [here](https://github.com/tari-project/tari-cli/), is used to generate boilercode for template projects and generate a couple of pre-existing templates for review.
+The `tari cli` tool, located [here](https://github.com/tari-project/tari-cli/), is used to generate template projects and create a couple of pre-existing templates for review.
 Instructions can be found on the main page of repo, but in short:

 ```bash
 ./tari create project_name
 ```

 The above command will create a new skeleton project for template creation.
 Templates are then placed in the `templates` folder.
+To create a new template,

 ```bash
 ../tari new [...yourtemplatename...]